 The Anna Head School

-The Anna Head School was founded in Berkeley in 1887 by Miss Anna Head, the Boston-born daughter of Judge Edward and Eliza Head.
-Edward Head had moved west in 1861 to Oakland, where he established a law practice.
-Eliza Head opened a school in Oakland to instruct young ladies in the finer points of English and French.
+The Anna Head School was founded in Berkeley in 1887 by Miss Anna Head, the Boston-born daughter of Edward and Eliza Head.
+Edward moved west in 1861 to Oakland, where he established a law practice.
+Eliza opened a school in Oakland to instruct young ladies in the finer points of English and French.
 When she retired and sold the school in 1887, she gave the profits to her daughter for the purpose of founding an expanded educational institution which would provide solid and comprehensive training for girls.

 The Royce School

 In 1971, Anna Head's Board of Trustees established a coordinate school for boys, the Royce School, named in honor of Miss Head's brother-in-law, Josiah Royce, who was a Harvard professor and noted philosopher.
 The boys' school was situated in a small, leased building across Lincoln Avenue from the school's new site.